MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 |[in] *uSplitStyle*|A bitwise combination of split button styles.
 For more information, see the `uSplitStyle` member of the [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure.|

 ### Return Value
- `true` if this method is successful; otherwise, `false`.
+ TRUE if this method is successful; otherwise, FALSE.

 ### Remarks
- Use this method only with controls whose button style is `BS_SPLITBUTTON` or `BS_DEFSPLITBUTTON`.
+ Use this method only with controls whose button style is BS_SPLITBUTTON or BS_DEFSPLITBUTTON.

  The split button styles specify the alignment, aspect ratio, and graphical format with which Windows draws a split button icon.
 For more information, see the `uSplitStyle` member of the [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure.

- This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the `BCSIF_STYLE` flag and the `uSplitStyle` member with the *uSplitStyle* parameter, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
+ This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the BCSIF_STYLE flag and the `uSplitStyle` member with the *uSplitStyle* parameter, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.

 ### Example
  The following code example defines the variable, `m_splitButton`, that is used to programmatically access the split button control.